 Academic and non-academic qualifications are considered in the selection process.
 Selection for admission is based on the sum of the objective and subjective scores.
 The exact combination of each component to the total score may vary slightly from year to year and is determined by the admissions committee and the Athletic Training Program Director.

-The MSAT application cycle begins July 1 annually and concludes when accepted applicants submit and complete necessary documentation by no later than late Spring.
+The MSAT application cycle begins early July annually and concludes when accepted applicants submit and complete necessary documentation by no later than late Spring.
 Below are the timeframes in the application cycle:

 aid, housing options, etc.)